johnwfinigan/R-builder-sif/README.md

 * You must pass ```-s``` to enable Singularity .sif file generation. sif generation is now off by default.

-* Default R version used, if you do not specify another, is now 4.1.1
+* Default R version used, if you do not specify another, is now 4.1.3

-* Custom commands are now broken into a separate container layer, enhancing build caching.
+* Custom commands and bioconductor packages are now broken into separate container layers, enhancing build caching.

 * Experimental support for Rancher Desktop, tested on Mac!
 To use Rancher Desktop and nerdctl,